 Common Application offers the Comm App Ready Toolkit, a comprehensive training resource for counselors and college advisers.
 It is designed to be a powerful, flexible advising tool to be used at the pace and needs of each school community.
 Resources are also available in Spanish.
 Bookmark commonapp.org/ready and check back often for new materials throughout the school year.

 The student advocacy organization, Education Trust www.edtrust.org, uses data to promote their agenda of high academic achievement for all students at all levels—pre-kindergarten through college.
 Their goal is to close the gaps in opportunity and achievement that consign far too many young people—especially those from low-income families or who are black, Latino, or American Indian—to lives on the margins of the American mainstream.
 Among the many resources available on their website is College Results Online (CRO), a free interactive Web tool that allows individuals to view graduation rates by students’ race, ethnicity, and gender.
 CRO provides families and students with the kind of information that refocuses the college selection process away from “getting into college” and towards finding a school that will support the student “getting through college.” www.collegeresults.org

-U.S. Department of Education’s Federal Student Aid Office
+U.S. Department of Education’s College Navigator and Federal Student Aid Office

 As stated on their website, the FSA office at the U.S. Department of Education is the largest provider of student aid in the nation.
 They have a variety of research tools, checklists, and information available to students, families, and schools interested in learning more about the types of aid available, helping students identify the amount of aid they are qualified to receive, and applying for aid. http://studentaid.ed.gov/